 Did you notice how the table size can vary so much differently from one diamond to another?
 Also, another feature I want to point out about the Leo Diamond is that they are typically cut to steeper depths.
 As a result, you will end up with a significantly smaller looking diamond (lower spread) compared to a standard round brilliant cut which has ideal proportions.

-In the example above, the 1.48 carat diamond only measures up at 7.13mm * 7.08mm and this is a far cry from the face up size of a properly proportion ideal-cut round diamond.
+In the example above, the 1.48 carat diamond only measures up at 7.13mm * 7.08mm and this is a far cry from the face up size of a properly proportioned ideal-cut round diamond.

 With the excessive premium charged for a Leo Diamond ring, I would expect nothing but the best in terms of the diamond’s finishing (polish/symmetry).
 Sad to say, that’s not what the Leo Diamond offers you.